prog4biol/pfb2024/problemsets/Python_04_problemset.md

     g.
 Sort the list alphabetically and print (hint: lookup the function `sorted()`).
     h.
 Sort the list by length of each string and print.
 (The shortest string should be first).
 [Check out documentation of the key argument](https://www.programiz.com/python-programming/methods/built-in/sorted).

-3. Using the **Python interpreter**, interrogate the difference between these two ways to copy a list.
+4. Lists and copy: Using the **Python interpreter**, interrogate the difference between these two ways to copy a list.
 Careful!
 One of these is NOT what you might expect.
    a.
 Method 1
      - Create a list.
 For example: `my_list = ['a', 'bb', 'ccc']`
      - Make a copy using the `=` assignment operator:  `list_copy = my_list`